 Booths have been divided into four parts.
 The western end of the electorate contains most of the population and this area has been split into central, north-west and south-west.
-These areas roughly (but not entirely) align with the Kalamunda, Swan and Gosnells council areas.
 Those booths in the Mundaring Hills have been grouped as “east”.

-The Greens vote ranged from 9% in the south-west to 17% in the east.
+The Greens came third, with a primary vote ranging from 8.5% in the north-west to 15.9% in the east.

 |Voter group||GRN prim %||LIB 2PP %||Total votes||% of votes|